Share this:

 Market Status

+Bayer has patents on seven GM squash varieties.
 In 2024, there is at least one GM squash sold in the US by Bayer: SV6009YG

-There are two virus-resistant GM traits approved for use in squash for human consumption in Canada.
-However, this squash is not grown in Canada.
+There are two virus-resistant GM traits approved for use in squash for human consumption in Canada, however, this squash is not grown in Canada:

 • Not grown in Canada” is how the Canadian Food Inspection Agency (CFIA) describes the regulatory status for growing the GM squash.
 What does “not grown in Canada” mean?
 Was the GM squash denied approval in Canada?
 Did the company not request approval in Canada?
 The CFIA “can neither confirm or deny whether the CFIA received applications for the assessment of specific products, as this is confidential business information of the developer.”
 Click here to read the CFIA’s response to CBAN.